morphismtech/distributors/blog.md

 ```

 ## Extroduction
 This post is _not_ literate Haskell.
 Instead of trying to compile the post, play with this code on [GitHub](https://github.com/morphismtech/distributors/) where it is hopefully kept compiling & tested.
 This project is a result of a years long obsession.
-While I am pleased that my obsession has been slaked, there are still more ways these ideas could be extended. `Applicative` & `Alternative` interfaces are useful for more than just parsers.
+While I am pleased that my obsession has been slaked, there are still more paths to follow and I invite you to investigate these ideas further. `Applicative` & `Alternative` interfaces are useful for more than just parsers.
 What else are `Monoidal`, `Distributor`, `Alternator` & `Filtrator` useful for?
 Obviously we need much more than _one_ non-trivial example of a `Grammar`.
 Want to make and push some more examples?
 Want to optimize or clean up or document the code some how?
 Can you construct a useful free `Grammatical` distributor, starting with a base of `Identical Char Char`?
 Can you use that free `Grammatical` distributor to define a function to left factor and do other useful transformations of grammars?
 What extensions of distributors can you do besides character stream grammars, like JSON grammars with aeson and typescript type generators?
 Want to investigate how grammars fit into the pattern optic hierarchy?
 Want to add some useful higher level grammar combinators?
 Want to factor exhaustive grammars or regular grammars out from grammar interfaces?
 Can `Grammar`s generate parsers which aren't recursive descent like an Earley parser, by over-writing `ruleRec`  perhaps?
+Maybe you'd like to pair program on one of these topics?